a11apurva/MedBook/README.md

 - MedBook is built for Windows Phone 8.1 and above.
 - To run the application, deploy the application on Windows Phone 8.1 platform or above.
 - To use the heartbeat monitoring feature, the Microsoft Band should be connected via Bluetooth
-- Nugets to be installed : Windows Azure Mobile Services, Windows Azure Mobile Services, Json.NET, Microsoft Band SDK
+- Nugets to be installed : Windows Azure Mobile Services, Windows Azure Web Services, Json.NET, Microsoft Band SDK